AmericanRework/Pico-2x-BLDC/README.md

 **Thank you**

 Big thank you to https://github.com/ClemensElflein/ for creating the Open Mower project and his very well thought out 3 phase rp2040 servo amp code.
 His project inspired me to take the leap and make this happen.
-This board can(at least used to!) run (a version of?)his Xesc2040 servo amp code but you have to change your pins.h, and possibly more IDK.
-The original idea was use the openmower framework to control this servo amp but I ended up going a different direction.
+This board can(at least used to!) run (a version of?)his Xesc2040 servo amp code but you would have to change the xesc2040 pins.h, and possibly more IDK.
+The original plan was use the openmower framework to control this servo amp but I ended up going a different direction.

 SimpleFOC is absolutely brilliant.
 Can't recommend enough.
 If you are making bldc controllers they are a great place to start!